Hi there, I hope this winter has treated you well! In this newsletter, I’ve included the following important updates about ChemQuiz.net:

 - Follow @ChemQuizDotNet on BlueSky 🦋 and share my updates with your fellow Chemistry teachers!

-Thanks so much for your continued support of ChemQuiz.net!
-Please feel free to contact me any time using the Contact form or by email at chris@chemquiz.net if you ever have any questions, comments, or concerns.
-Take care, and stay safe!
+Thanks again for your continued support of ChemQuiz.net!
+Please contact me any time using the Contact form or by emailing me at chris@chemquiz.net if you ever have any questions, comments, or concerns.
+Take care, and I’ll see you in spring!

 -Chris